-What is a conveyor belt?
+What is a conveyor?

-What are the different conveyor belt options?
+What are the possible variations of conveyor technology?

-Which material types can be transported?
+Which types of material can be transported?

 There are limits, of course.
 If the materials are too large, transport with the conveyor belt is not possible.
 They should be big enough to fit on the conveyor belt.
 Also bulk material can be transported hereby.
 I remind you here of large lignite mining areas, where brown coal is transported over km – long conveyor belts to the power plants.

 For the normal recycling machine, there are many different conveyor belts, as several materials are separated here.

 There are many manufacturers to these plants.
 Here are a few well-known names: AZO, Horstmann, A + T, Sutco, Zeno, and PWL.